Welcome to the MASWheat site! Here you can find information about marker assited breeding in wheat.

 The links below present more information on MAS and our work, educational and outreach materials and detailed laboratory methods.

-Education & Outreach: Learning resources related to molecular breeding: animations, interactive training tools and documents for the general public.
+Here you can get learning resources related to molecular breeding: animations, interactive training tools and documents for the general public.

 Supplemental materials for "Next generation sequencing provides rapid access to the genome of Puccinia striiformis f. sp. tritici, the causal agent of wheat stripe rust".
 PLoS ONE 6(8): e24230. link